-The Kingdom of Saba or Sheba is mentioned in the Old Testament and the Koran as a wealthy kingdom, mostly known because of Makeda, the famous Queen of Saba, who visited King Solomon.
+The Kingdom of Sheba or Sheba is mentioned in the Old Testament and the Koran as a wealthy kingdom, mostly known because of Makeda, the famous Queen of Sheba, who visited King Solomon.

 The real expansion of this kingdom is unknown.
 There are hypotheses which indicate that it was located in the south of the Arabic Peninsula (modern day Yemen).